Compressed Hypothesis Testing: To Mix or Not to Mix?: Examples of Compressed Hypothesis Testing

 \subsection{Example 3: Gaussian random variables with different variances}

-In this example, we look at the mixed observations for Gaussian random variables with different variances.
-Consider the same setting in Example 2, except that we now look at the special case when $\mu=\mu_1=\mu_2$.
+Let's look at mixed observations for Gaussian random variables with different variances.
+Consider the same setting in Example 2, except that we now look at another special case when $\bmu=\bmu_1=\bmu_2$.
 We will study the optimal sensing vector under this scenario.
 Then the Chernoff information becomes

-To find the optimal sensing vector $A$, we are solving this optimization problem
+To find the optimal sensing vector $\bA$, we are solving this optimization problem

-For a certain $A$, we define
+For a certain $\bA$, we define

 Note that $B \geq 1$.
-By symmetry over $\alpha$ and $1-\alpha$, maximizing the Chernoff information can always be reduced to
+By symmetry over $\lambda$ and $1-\lambda$, maximizing the Chernoff information can always be reduced to

-The optimal $\alpha$ is obtained as follows by finding the point which makes the first order differential equation to zero:
+The optimal $\lambda$, denoted by $\lambda^{\star}$, is obtained by finding the point which makes the first order differential equation to zero as follows:

-By plugging the obtained optimal $\alpha$ to (\ref{eq:findingOptA}), we obtain the following optimization problem:
+By plugging $\lambda^{\star}$ to (\ref{eq:findingOptA}), we obtain the following optimization problem:

-We note that the objective function is an increasing function in $B$, when $B \geq 1$.
+We note that the objective function is an increasing function in $B$, when $B \geq 1$, which is proven in Lemma \ref{lemma:monotonic}.

 \begin{lemma} The optimal objective value of the following optimization problem

 is an increasing function in $B \geq 1$. \end{lemma}